chenyong2github/UnrealEngine/Engine/Source/Programs/WebTests/README.md

 ## Run the tests from VS:
 	Set `WebTests` as the startup project and set Solution Configuration to a `Development`.
-	If running tests on other devices, pass in the ip as command line args, after extra args AT THE END, like: "-- --web_server_ip=your.pc.ip.address"
+	If running tests on other devices, pass in the ip as command line args, after extra args AT THE END, like: "--extra-args --web_server_ip=your.pc.ip.address"
 	Compile and debug

 # Adding new test case in WebServer: